the old dances invade

 All are welcome for the lesson, so we can get you moving and ready to sail across the floor.
 If you're new to dancing we promise to be patient with you, and if you have waltzed before we will improve your technique.
 After class, during the dance party, we will still be available to help you with what we taught you, and introduce you to some of our regulars.
 They are well skilled, but don't be shy about asking them to dance with you too.
 They'll probably be happy for the chance to show off. :)

-If you have any questions, please send an email to Persephone
+If you have any questions, please phone us at

 Some Quotes about Vintage Invasion: